Excerpt from Summer Bridge Tales - Marceline and Sarah at the Riverside Saloon.

 "…Sarah, is going to be an off-Broadway actress, and just loves tall, dark handsome characters like you, Mike."

 Practically shoving Sarah toward the put upon stranger, Marceline then said, "I'm sure you could tell Sarah some interesting lumber land tales."

-As Sarah came into full view, Mike stepped back a bit from his close encounter with Marceline, and then made an instant appraisal of Sarah's raven-haired beauty.
-Marceline's kinetic introduction turned revelation into delight for the two new acquaintences.
+As Sarah came into full view, Mike stepped back a bit from his close encounter with Marceline, and then made an instant appraisal of Sarah's flaxen-haired beauty.
+Marceline's kinetic introduction turned revelation into delight for the two new acquaintances.

 Then Mike said in his deepest resonant voice, "Well, hello there; yes, I would surely like to meet you.
 I understand your name is Sarah, as in the Broadway fame of Sarah Bernhart, perhaps?
 However at this exact moment, I could only think of a name for you, like Aphrodite; you know the Greek goddess of loveliness and beauty..."

 © 2018, R. L. Lyons.
 All rights reserved. return to top